P-p-H-d/mlib/README.md

 in case the same operator appear multiple times in the list, the first one is the priority.

+The method of an operator in an oplist is a preprocessor expression that shall not contain a comma.

 It is used to perform the association between the operation on a type and the function that performs this operation.
 Without an oplist, M\*LIB has no way to known how to deal with your type